Algeria's Official, National and Public Holidays

 Mawlid is the observance of the Prophet Muhammad's birthday.
 Also known as Mawlid an-Nabī the event takes place in the Islamic month of Rabi' al-awwal.
 It is a festive celebration that began four centuries after the death of the Prophet Muhammad.
 The event is marked by street processions, charity and poetry related to the prophet.

-This annual event is celebrated at different times throughout the world.
-It is held to honor the social and economic achievements of workers.
+This annual event is celebrated in many countries around the world, highlighting the social and economic achievements of workers.

 This day commemorates Algeria's independence from France in 1962.
 It is celebrated with great festivity, with multi-cultural activities organized in the various cities.
 On this day the president typically addresses the nation regarding its aspirations and achievements.